-This time of year always means cold weather and a lot of company so I find myself relying on casseroles a lot.
-They are easy to make, freeze well, and feed a crowd so they are pretty much the perfect holiday food.
-Even though casseroles have a reputation for being difficult to clean because of pans with caked on cheese or other ingredients, there’s actually a really easy way to take care of that too.
-In fact, by the time you’re done reading this post you’ll have an amazing spicy breakfast casserole and the secret to easy cleanup.
+This time of year always means cold weather and a lot of company so I find myself relying on this hash brown breakfast casserole a lot.
+It is easy to make, freezes well, and feeds a crowd so it is pretty much the perfect holiday food.
+Even though recipes like this hash brown breakfast casserole have reputations for being difficult to clean because of pans with caked on cheese or other ingredients, there’s actually a really easy way to take care of that too.
+In fact, by the time you’re done reading this post, you’ll have an amazing spicy hash brown breakfast casserole and the secret to easy cleanup.

 I have to admit though – it’s a little bit messy to make.
 From sausage grease splatters on the stovetop and to baked on cheese, this dish does require some clean-up but that clean-up is a breeze thanks to one of our go-to family favorites – Scotch-Brite™ Brand.
 The NEW Scotch-Brite® Heavy Duty Scrub Dots Sponges and Dishwands from Kroger make kitchen clean-up a breeze!
 While the casserole is baking in the oven the Scotch-Brite® Non-Scratch Scrub Dots Sponge gets my stovetop sparkling again and the baked on egg and cheese doesn’t stand a chance against the power of the Scotch-Brite® Non-Scratch Scrub Dots Dishwand.
 Seriously, clean-up has never been easier.